symfony/symfony/UPGRADE-4.2.md

    `security.authentication.trust_resolver.rememberme_class` parameters to define the token classes is deprecated.
 To use custom tokens extend the existing AnonymousToken and RememberMeToken.
+ * The `simple_form` and `simple_preauth` authentication listeners have been deprecated, use Guard instead.
+ * The `SimpleFormFactory` and `SimplePreAuthenticationFactory` classes have been deprecated, use Guard instead.

 Serializer
 ----------